cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 ## Prerequisites to using Egress Perimeter Controls with the Cloud Console API

 - You need a Cockroach Cloud account with billing enabled.
-Egress Perimeter Controls are available only for {{ site.data.products.dedicated }}, not {{ site.data.products.serverless }} clusters, and {{ site.data.products.dedicated }} clusters cost money to run.
+Egress Perimeter Controls are available only for {{ site.data.products.dedicated }}, not {{ site.data.products.serverless }} clusters, and {{ site.data.products.dedicated }} have a non-zero operating cost that must be billed.

 - Egress Perimeter Controls require your cluster to be a **Private Cluster**, with no public IP addresses on its nodes.
 Refer to [Private Clusters](private-clusters.html).

-- An API key with permissions to `edit` clusters in your org is required.
+- An API key with `admin` privilege on clusters in your org is required.
 You can provision API keys in the cloud console: [Create API Keys](console-access-management.html#create-api-keys)

 {{site.data.alerts.callout_danger}}
 The operations described in this page require an API key with very broad permissions, such as the ability to modify dedicated clusters, including adding potentially malicious egress rules that could defeat the type of attack that this feature is meant to prevent.
 Do not allow this key to be copied or transmitted in any form, including by capturing an image of your computer screen.
 Delete the API key when the operations are completed.